 - 1 teaspoon kosher salt

 - 1/2 cup freshly grated parmesan cheese plus more for topping

-- Cook the pasta according to instructions, reserving 1/4 cup of cooking water before draining.
+- Cook the pasta according to the instructions on the package, reserving 1/4 cup of cooking water before draining.

-- While the water is coming to a boil, prep the rest of the ingredients: cut the broccol, mince the garlic, and shred the cheese.
+- While the water is coming to a boil, prepare the rest of the ingredients.
+Cut the broccoli, mince the garlic, and shred the cheese.

 - Add the broccoli, pasta water, and a teaspoon of salt.
 Cook until the broccoli is tender, about 4 minutes.

 - Toss with the cooked pasta.
 Top with freshly grated parmesan cheese.

 This turned out so delicious, will definitely be making this every week from now on!

 I’m so glad that you liked it!